 Country residential development in the IDP area currently consists of concentrated multi-lot subdivision to the west, southeast, and east of the City.
 These lands will remain as country residential in the long term.
-The policies of this section apply to new country residential development areas.
+The policies of this section apply to new country residential development in the IDP area.